This post may contain affiliate links. Read the full disclosure here.

 - Onion powder (I’ve only ever seen dried onion flakes)

-- Peanut Butter (Skippy is readily found, and you can find natural peanut butter primarily in organic stores, but you’ll save some money by bringing your favorite.)
+- Peanut Butter (Skippy is readily found, and you can now find natural peanut butter in many stores, but you’ll save some money by bringing your favorite.)

 - Pinto beans—dried (if you want to make refried beans)